 The recommended approach by a consultant to this situation may strike the discerning reader as evident but these steps must be followed skilfully and tactfully.
 The right candidate should:

-- Carry out a detailed study of the company’s operating and financial history, identify the amount of capital spent to date and operational milestones achieved.
+- Carry out a detailed study of the company’s operating and financial history as well as any financial reporting, identify the amount of capital spent to date and operational milestones achieved.

 - Interview CEO, CFO, COO and, if appropriate major shareholders or board members to clarify strategic goals for the next 3-5 years.